konohitowa/versebot/README.md

 	THE SOFTWARE.

 ## THANKS
-* [BibleGateway](http://www.biblegateway.com) and [Bible Hub](http://biblehub.com/) for being the sources of all texts posted by VerseBot.
+* [BibleGateway](http://www.biblegateway.com) and [Bible Hub](http://biblehub.com/) for being the sources of all texts posted by VerseCateBot.
 * [All those who contribute](https://github.com/praw-dev/praw/graphs/contributors) to [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw).
-* [Adam Grieger](https://github.com/adamgrieger) for the awesome VerseBot image at the top of this README.
+* [Adam Grieger](https://github.com/adamgrieger) for the awesome VerseCateBot image at the top of this README.